w3c/wai-curricula/content/content-author/data-tables.md

 Optional ideas to assess knowledge:

 * Short Answer Questions &mdash; Ask students what type of information data cells should contain.
-Assess how students understand the information that da cells should contain.
+Assess how students understand the information that the cells should contain.
 * Practical &mdash; Give students a table.
 Ask them to tell which cells should be the data cells and how many columns and/or rows these cells should span.
-Assess how students recognize the table data cells as well as their scope.
+Assess how students recognize the data cells as well as their scope.
-* Practical &mdash; Have students mark the table data cells as such and to define their scope using an accessible tool of their choice.
-Assess how students use accessible authoring tools to mark the table data cells and their scope.
+* Practical &mdash; Have students mark the data cells as such and to define their scope using an accessible tool of their choice.
+Assess how students use accessible authoring tools to mark the data cells and their scope.

 {% include excol.html type="end" %}